evoteum/kubernetes-lab-services/README.md

 [//]: # (Must not have its own title)
 [//]: # (A detailed description of the repo)

+This repository both catalogues the services that we run, and allows them to be deployed via ArgoCD.

+Future improvement: move app.yaml in the repo.

 ## Table of Contents